Estimating Treatment Effects Under Bounded Heterogeneity: Setup and treatment effect heterogeneity

-We observe a random sample of $n$ units.
-Each unit is characterized by a pair of potential outcomes $(Y_i(0), Y_i(1))$ under no treatment and treatment, respectively; a flexible transformation of covariates $X_i \in \mathbb{R}^{k+1}$ that includes a constant; and a treatment indicator $D_i \in \{0,1\}$.
+Consider the unconfoundedness setting where we observe a random sample of $n$ units, and each unit is characterized by a pair of potential outcomes $(Y_i(0), Y_i(1))$ under no treatment and treatment, respectively; a set of (possibly including flexible transformations of) covariates $X_i \in \mathbb{R}^{k+1}$ that includes a constant; and a treatment indicator $D_i \in \{0,1\}$.
 We assume unconfoundedness (also known as selection on observables): ${Y_i(0), Y_i(1)} \perp D_i \mid X_i$.
-We further assume that $\E[Y_i(1) \mid X_i]$ and $\E[Y_i(0) \mid X_i]$ are both linear in $X_i$.
-Note that this is without loss of generality when $X_i$ is generated by saturating discrete covariates.
+As common in empirical practice \citep{wooldridge_econometric_2010}, we further assume that $\E[Y_i(1) \mid X_i]$ and $\E[Y_i(0) \mid X_i]$ are both linear in $X_i$.\footnote{In principle, such linearity assumptions are not required, and our approach to estimating average effects under bounded treatment effect heterogeneity can be extended to more general settings.
+For example, assuming linearity only of $\E[Y_i(0)\mid X_i]$ leads to a related ridge-type estimation procedure.
+One could also adopt a fully nonparametric approach by imposing a bound on treatment effect heterogeneity in addition to the smoothness assumptions of \cite{armstrong2021finite}.
+Nevertheless, given the prevalence of linear models in empirical practice, and the intuitive interpretation and computational efficiency afforded by this assumption, we view this as a useful trade-off between generality and practicality.} Let $\tau(x) = \E[Y_i(1)-Y_i(0)\mid X_i = x]$ denote the covariate-specific average treatment effect (CATE).
+As discussed in Section~\ref{sec:challenge}, limited overlap remains a key empirical challenge even under the linearity assumption.

-Unless stated otherwise, we condition on the realized values $\{x_i, d_i\}_{i=1}^n$ of the covariates and treatment $\{X_i, D_i\}_{i=1}^n$, where lowercase denotes realizations.
-Probability statements are therefore with respect to the conditional distribution of $\{Y_i(0), Y_i(1)\}_{i=1}^n$.
+Unless stated otherwise, we condition on the realized values $\{x_i, d_i\}_{i=1}^n$ of the covariates and treatment $\{X_i, D_i\}_{i=1}^n$, where lowercase letters denote realizations.
+All probability statements are therefore taken with respect to the conditional distribution of $\{Y_i(0), Y_i(1)\}_{i=1}^n$.
 Under these assumptions, the DGP for the observed outcome $Y_i$ can be written as

-where $\tau(x) = \E[Y_i(1)-Y_i(0)\mid x_i = x]$ is the covariate-specific average treatment effect (CATE), and $\{\varepsilon_i\}_{i=1}^n$ is a mutually independent noise term that is mean independent of $(X_i, D_i)$.
-This fixed-design framework follows, e.g., \citet{rothe2017robust} and \citet{armstrong2021finite}, to investigate finite-sample properties.
+where $\{\varepsilon_i\}_{i=1}^n$ is a sequence of mutually independent noise terms that are mean zero.
+This fixed-design framework follows, for example, \citet{rothe2017robust} and \citet{armstrong2021finite}, to investigate finite-sample properties.
+In Section~\ref{sec:application}, we extend to settings where the covariates that parameterize treatment effect heterogeneity differ from the confounders $x_i$, but focus first on the case where they coincide to describe the challenge cleanly.